iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/APG With Estimating Sequence Revisited.md

 ---
 ### **Intro**

-We address and expand some of the remarks after the proof in details.
+We address and expand some remarks after the proof in details.
 There seems to be some big room for improving things.
 Before we start, we restate important definitions and claims here.